SQL Server 2008 introduced the Filtered Indexes.

 In my current organization, I am taking many interviews of Database Developers and Database Administrators.

-Most of the people don’t know about the Filtered Indexes so here, I would like to share a small note about Filtered Indexes and how it improves the query performance.
+Most of the people don’t know about the Filtered Indexes, so here, I would like to share a small note about Filtered Indexes and how it improves the query performance.

-The Filtered Indexes are recommended to create on well defined subset of data because it is highly optimized non-clustered index.
+The Filtered Indexes are recommended to create on a well defined subset of data because it is highly optimized non-clustered index.

 You can create a non-clustered with desired filters which improve the query and index performance by storing and manipulating indexes only for a subset of the data.